The "Forum Bellevue

 November 15th 2021: "Is the state up to it?
 Drawing lessons from the pandemic"

-The event will be streamed live in German at 11 a.m.
+The event was streamed live in German.

 Crises cast a political spotlight on the executive branch of government in many ways.
 This begs the question as to what extent efficient and effective state action can meet the demands of democratic legitimacy.
-The Federal President and his three fellow panel members will also address the question of the relationship between democratic politics and scientific advice.
+The Federal President and his three fellow panel members also addressed the question of the relationship between democratic politics and scientific advice.
 How can or should the state and politics handle scientific expertise in the future, and how can such expertise be included in democratic processes?
 Last but not least, the pandemic has brought to light the need to press ahead with the digital transformation.
-The forum will look at what elements of digital infrastructure are essential and how we can guarantee data protection while remaining open to innovation.
+The forum looked at what elements of digital infrastructure are essential and how we can guarantee data protection while remaining open to innovation.